FACTS: A Factored State-Space Framework For World Modelling: Experiments

+\textit{\textbf{Results}}~The results presented in Table~\ref{table:slot-dyn-visual} and Table~\ref{table:slot-dyn-seg} highlight the strengths of the FACTS model in terms of both visual quality and segmentation accuracy for object dynamics prediction on the CLEVRER dataset.
+FACTS achieves the lowest LPIPS score of 0.09, indicating superior visual quality in the predicted frames.
+Additionally, it achieves competitive segmentation accuracy, achieving a leading FG-mIoU of $48.11\%$.
+This highlights its effectiveness in predicting object positions and interactions in future frames.
+We attribute these results to FACTS’ selective history compression mechanism.
+In contrast to SlotFormer, which predicts the next state by attending to all past inputs---resulting in inefficiency and noisy predictions---FACTS effectively compresses and retains only the most relevant information in memory, thereby filtering out noise and enabling more accurate dynamics modelling and future predictions.

-\textbf{Unsupervised object discovery} In contrast to the slot dynamics task, where object slots or factors are given as input, this experiment requires FACTS to autonomously discover relevant factors for future predictions in multi-object videos.
-This process enables us to understand the regularities that FACTS identifies as significant for forecasting future events.
-We utilise a CNN vision encoder to convert the input image into a feature set, from which FACTS learns the object factors.
-These factors are employed to predict future object slots in an autoregressive manner and are subsequently decoded back into video frames.
-Although we adopt the architecture of SAVi's vision encoder and slot decoder, all modules are trained end-to-end from scratch by jointly minimising the reconstruction MSE and future prediction MSE.
-This approach highlights a key distinction from models like SAVi, which primarily focus on object identification for reconstructing observations, whereas FACTS aims to discover the regularities or modularities that enhance future predictions.
-Consequently, FACTS and SAVi conceptualise ``factors'' differently. \\ \textit{\textbf{Results}} We visualise the discovered factors by independently rendering each factor’s dynamics back into video while keeping the others fixed.
-As shown in Figure~\ref{fig:facts-vis-1} (in the Appendix), FACTS primarily identifies moving objects—those deemed ``useful'' for future predictions—while treating static objects as background.
-This behaviour makes direct comparisons with existing unsupervised object discovery models challenging, we thus show only qualitative results in Appendix~\ref{append:add_results} and our accompanying \href{https://figshare.com/s/565aa4aeaf2341227d57}{video demo}.
+\textbf{Unsupervised Object Discovery} In contrast to the slot dynamics task, where object slots or factors are given as input, this experiment requires FACTS to automatically discover relevant factors for future predictions in multi-object videos.
+This process enables us to understand the regularities that FACTS conceptualises as significant for forecasting future events.
+We utilised a CNN encoder to convert the input image into a feature set, from which FACTS learns the object factors.
+These factors are employed to predict future object slots and are subsequently decoded back into video frames using a spatial-broadcast decoder.
+Note that, in this experiment, we adopted the fully-unsupervised setup of SAVi and jointly train all the modules (including the CNN encoder and spatial-broadcast decoder) end-to-end from scratch by minimising the reconstruction MSE and future prediction MSE.
+In addition to future prediction, we also conducted object discovery under the video reconstruction setting using the MOVi-A dataset to enable direct comparison with the state-of-the-art video-based OCRL models for videos, i.e., SAVi~\citep{kipf2023savi} and OC-SlotSSM~\citep{jiang2024slot}.